Are Green Parties More Common In High-Income Democracies?

 - Annamie Paul, Canadian Green Party Leader

 However, this renaissance of green politics is not being felt evenly across the world.
-Of the thirty one countries that had green party representation in their national legislatures, all but seven were OECD member states, and only eight were located outside of Europe.[1][2]
+Of the thirty one countries that had green party representation in their national legislatures, all but seven were highly developed OECD member states, and only eight were located outside of Europe.[1][2]
 Why might these high-income predominantly western countries be more predisposed to have successful green parties?
-Robert Inglehart’s classical work on value change posits that, in economically successful societies, young adults’ political socialization takes place in an environment of relative stability.
-Because these people can take economic stability and other ‘material’ concerns for granted, they adopt a set of “post-bourgeois” political values that prioritize political rights and other higher-order concerns over economic issues.[3]
-This raises the question of whether economic prosperity helped propagate the political values that led to green parties’ recent success.

 In this case study you will evaluate datasets from the DemCap Analytics tool to determine whether a country’s material wealth contributes to green party formation and electoral success.
 Additionally, you will consider what aspects of a high-income democracy might make green parties appealing, what responsibilities high and low-income democracies have in combating climate change, and whether democratic decision-making leads to the best climate policies.
 Collectively, these questions will give you a better understanding about how political values and ideology are constructed in a capitalist democratic society.